One Hundred Years of Solitude: Third generation

-Aureliano José is the illegitimate son of Colonel Aureliano Buendía and Pilar Ternera.
+Aureliano José is Colonel Aureliano Buendía's illegitimate son with Pilar Ternera.
 He joins his father in several wars before deserting to return to Macondo upon hearing that it is possible to marry one's aunt.
-Aureliano José is obsessed with his aunt, Amaranta, who raised him since birth and who categorically rejects his advances.
+Aureliano José is obsessed with his aunt, Amaranta, who raised him since birth and molested him as a child, and who rejects the marriage proposal he makes as an adult.
 He is eventually shot to death by a Conservative captain midway through the wars.